Data Observability in Practice: Data Monitoring at Scale with SQL and Machine Learning

 Recall that a general F_beta says “recall is beta times as important as precision.”
 Thus, we should expect that F_2 is higher than F_1 when recall is prioritized—which is exactly what we see at thresholds less than 4.
 At the same time, the F_0.5 score is higher for larger thresholds, showing more allowance for conservative classifiers with greater precision.

-Data observability at scale with machine learning
+Data observability and data monitoring at scale with machine learning

 We’ve taken a quick safari through machine learning concepts.
 Now, how can these concepts help us apply detectors to our production environments?
 The key lies in understanding that there’s no perfect classifier for any anomaly detection problem.
 There is always a tradeoff between false positives and false negatives, or equally precision and recall.
 You have to ask yourself, “how do I weigh the tradeoff between these two?
 What determines the ‘sweet spot’ for my model parameters?”
 Choosing an F_beta score to optimize will implicitly decide how you weigh these occurrences, and thereby what matters most in your classification problem.